TSC Rutherford

 Undergoing surgery to treat colorectal surgery

-You may need chemotherapy, radiation, other stints or procedures to help you continue to move your bowels while you’re undergoing the therapy for your colon cancer.
+You may need chemotherapy, radiation, other stents or procedures to help you continue to move your bowels while you’re undergoing the therapy for your colon cancer.
 Ultimately, we want to get you to having surgery to remove the cancer.
 And that’s where the general surgeon, like Dr. Joshua Taylor, comes in.

 The goal of colorectal cancer surgery is to: